'Diversification building Resilience: This Twitter Journey is dominated by the use of diverse topics to engage different parts of the community.'

 solely for informational purposes – see disclaimer:

 Beyond grabbing attention – creating a strong sense of community is truly valuable – but how can this be accomplished?
-Step 1, measure current community strength – this is our specialty, then Step 2, identify where it comes from – this is where we need your help.
-The definition of “strength” varies from trust, to enthusiasm and even to love – as community members, you are part of the community, thus you are the experts.
+Step 1, measure current deep engagement – this is our specialty, then Step 2, identify where it comes from – this is where we need your help.
+Deep engagement comes from taking a journey together (see Animation 2) but the exact definition can mean trust, enthusiasm, appreciation, even love depending on the community.
+Only those who engage with @McKinsey can identify what this means – you are the experts.
+Tweet us (@ThenAtlasOrg) what your community has or is missing with #DeepEngagement; or leave a comment below!

-In the animation, CommunityFitness moving up is more vibrant, down is less vibrant eventually bottoming out at: Baseline, where the community lacks observable fabric and interactions are essentially random.
-Below baseline, in-transition suggests a community fabric that is changing direction.
+In the animation, #DeepEngagement moving up is more vibrant.
+Vibrant means the associated community shows trust, love & enthusiasm.
+At the maximum, “actionable” suggests appreciation is overflowing and it may be time to use this energy to start a revolution.
+In contrast, moving down is less vibrant eventually bottoming out at: Baseline, where the community lacks observable fabric and interactions are essentially random.
+Below baseline, in-transition suggests community fabric is changing direction.

-Fullness (thick blue line) is the active community size that can move up (larger) or down (smaller).
+Fullness (thick blue line) is the active community size that can move up (larger) or down (smaller) with shorter term fluctuations (thin blue line).
 This metric is analogous to average rate of engagement.

 Change associated with the: